pranav-ganesh/tp/docs/DeveloperGuide.md

 ### Design considerations:

-**Aspect: Compulsory fields:**
+**Aspect: Duplicate detection:**

-* **Alternative 1 (current choice):** 3 compulsory fields (`Name`, `Email` and `Phone`)
+* **Alternative 1 (current choice):** 3 fields (`Name`, `Email` and `Phone`) need to exactly match for duplicate to be detected

-    * Pros: Enhance user experience since they don't need to waste time entering many data field values
+    * Pros: More logical and emulates real world scenario, It is impossible for non-duplicate contacts to have name, email and phone

-    * Cons: More difficult to implement
+    * Cons: More likely that an edited contact might be already present in the address book

-* **Alternative 2:** All 7 fields compulsory (`Name`, `Email`, `Phone`, `Address`, `Age`, `Gender` and `Interestslist`)
+* **Alternative 2:** All 7 fields (`Name`, `Email`, `Phone`, `Address`, `Age`, `Gender` and `Interestslist`) need to match for duplicate to be detected

-    * Pros: Ensures consistency - All data fields of every contact is recorded, relatively simpler implementation.
+    * Pros: Impossible for two non-duplicate contacts to have exact match for all 7 fields, less likely for edited contact to be already present in the address book

-    * Cons: Bad user experience as user will need to spend a lot of time filling every data field for all the contacts in the address book.
+    * Cons: This can lead to more than one contact having the same name, phone and email but different other attributes, which is nearly impossible in the real world, Not all contacts might have data values for all 7 attributes

-**Aspect: Edit command functionality:**
+**Aspect: Edit command implementation:**

 * **Alternative 1 (current choice):** Person to be edited is replaced by a new person object containing updated data field values

     * Pros: Easier to implement, more readable code and less prone to errors.

-    * Cons: Every single time even if there is a minor edit, a new person object needs to be created which is not the most efficient mechanism for editing a person, potential overhead.
+    * Cons: Every single time even if there is a minor edit, a new person object needs to be created which potentially leads to some overhead.

 * **Alternative 2:** Person attributes are edited rather than the entire person object being replaced by a new object